larryhynes/rspamd.com/doc/quickstart.md

 ## Adjusting scores and actions

-Unlike SA where there are only `spam` and `ham` results, Rspamd supports five levels of results called `actions`:
+Unlike SA where there are only `spam` and `ham` results, rspamd supports five levels of results called `actions`:

 + `no action` - ham message
 + `greylist` - turn on adaptive greylisting (which is also used on higher levels)